how to prepare yourself for a career in the food industry

 In television, film, magazine shoots, and marketing campaigns, food stylists ensure dishes and spreads look their best.
 They may collaborate with photographers, set designers, and prop experts to perfect each plate’s look.

 For film/TV, they have to prepare multiples as scenes get re-shot.
-Stylists reset plates so takes a match.
+Stylists reset plates so it takes a match.
 It means repeatedly making identical dishes.

 Aspiring stylists can learn tricks of the trade as assistants or interns.
 But culinary knowledge makes food more than beautiful.
 If that famous actor takes a bite, it must taste good and stay safe!
 An education builds critical abilities beyond styling.